 New Regulations Require EVV

 Some states like Texas and South Carolina had mandated EVV long before this issue was ever a part of federal home care legislation.
+Missouri is another state that had EVV in place for several years already.
 Most states did not even have it on the radar.
 Now that there is a national mandate in the near future, many states are in the process of creating EVV policies right now.

 We’ll discuss some of the warnings and successes of different state EVV mandates.